 Once Hecarim is online you can easily fill the board with throw away ephemeral units each turn for massive damage that can easily OTK from full health.

 Freljord (Thresh + Anivia)

 Freljord brings the best out of the Last Breath and resurrection side of Shadow Isles.
 Together, they have a plethora of potent Last Breath cards.
 Most notably, Freljord is the only faction that has a champion that uses last breath, Anivia.

-Normally you cannot have multiple copies of a champion on a board but with Thresh, you can bring Anivia out, have her attack and deal 2 damage to all enemies, have her die,,revive her back into play, and have Eggnivia spawn ANOTHER Anivia.
-If you really get going, you can have 2, 3, or even 4 copies of Anivia or other expensive last breath followers into play.
+Normally you cannot have multiple copies of a champion on a board but with Thresh, you can bring Anivia out, have her attack and deal 2 damage to all enemies, have her die,, revive her back into play, and have Eggnivia spawn ANOTHER Anivia.
+If you really get going, you can have two, three, or even four copies of Anivia or other expensive Last Breath followers into play.

 Noxus (Elise + Darius)

 Noxus gives Elise more spider friends like House Spider, Arachnoid Sentry, and Arachnoid Host, to help her create a more powerful and consistent spider tribal deck, along with additional sources of buffs and direct damage to help Shadow Isles finish off an opponent.